Are hemp and marijuana the same?

 How is hemp used?

-Hemp is grown for fiber and for seed.
+Hemp is grown for fiber, seed, cannabinoids/essential oils.

 How is hemp made into fiber?